sudeep-009/Classification-Capstone-Project--Card-Default-Prediction/README.md

  X12-X17: Amount of bill statement (NT dollar).
 X12 = amount of bill statement in September, 2005; X13 = amount of bill statement in August, 2005; . . .; X17 = amount of bill statement in April, 2005.

  X18-X23: Amount of previous payment (NT dollar).
 X18 = amount paid in September, 2005; X19 = amount paid in August, 2005; . . .;X23 = amount paid in April, 2005.

+ ## Understanding Data

+ a) Number of records present in the dataset is 30000.

+ b) Number of features present in the dataset is 23.

+ c) All the attribute of the dataset is of integer type.

+ d) Duplicate Value present in the dataset is 24.

+ e) No null values are present in the dataset.